- Application, Admission Requirements, and Application Processing

 A2: Applicants who are admitted into the PhD and do not hold a MS are required to complete and earn a MS degree within the first two years (6 quarters) of enrollment with UCLA.
 These students would then be expected to complete and earn the PhD within 5 years (15 quarters) of earning the MS.

 Applicants who are admitted into the PhD and hold a MS are expected to complete and earn the PhD within 5 years (15 quarters) of earning the MS.

 Q3: How do I defer my admission if I am unable to begin the quarter for which I.m admitted?

-A3: It is very rare that the UCLA Electrical Engineering Department will approve an applicant.s admission deferral.
+A3: It is very rare that the UCLA Electrical and Computer Engineering Department will approve an applicant.s admission deferral.
 The official department policy is located here.